hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 and more concise.

 Java has obtained some functional features in version 8 (about 20 years after it's birth).
-Scala is designed as a functional language from the beginning.
+Scala is designed as a functional language from ground up.
 Thus it supports FP much better.
 Functional features are not an add-on (as in Java) but the foundation of Scala.

 Scala is compatible with Java.
 It runs on the JVM.
 Every existing Java library can be used